 This section is intended to help users troubleshoot issues with their PBX on the Skyetel Network.
 Every PBX is different, so this list of suggestions is not conclusive - but it should serve as a great guide for users who want to take a stab at technical problems before putting in a support ticket.

 We are proud to note that Skyetel has released SIP Registration support for those users with Dynamic Public IP Addresses.
 You no longer need a static public IP address for your PBX to work with Skyetel.

 Before your PBX can place or receive calls on our network, you will need to add it's public IP in our portal.
 You can learn more about that here: Endpoint Groups.
-Once you have added the PBX's external IP to our Portal, you can check to make sure we can communicate with it by navigating to https://login.skyetel.com/#endpoints/health and checking to make sure our regions show three green dots.
+Once you have added the PBX's external IP to our Portal, you can check to make sure we can communicate with it by navigating to https://login.skyetel.com/#ips/health and checking to make sure our regions show four green dots.
 You can read about that here: IP Health.
 It should look like this:

 Once you have added your IP to our portal, you will immediately be able to place calls (provided you have configured your PBX for it).
 If the dots are red, please make sure you consult our PBX Configurations to make sure your PBX is configured correctly: PBX Configurations